joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Split editors experience

-What is a `Split Editors`?
-This is an interesting feature of a new vscode plugin for Vue [Volar](https://github.com/johnsoncodehk/volar), you can [install Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) and experience it in Vue project.
+What is `Split Editors`?
+This is an interesting feature of a new vscode plugin for Vue called [Volar](https://github.com/johnsoncodehk/volar), you can [install Volar](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) and experience it in Vue projects.
 Here is a Volar demo:

 <p>
   <img alt="volar demo" src="https://user-images.githubusercontent.com/12705724/125753697-6957efee-61ef-4cd3-ab4c-803003a30256.gif" width="800" />
 </p>

-I think this idea is not just interesting, and also useful:
+In the demo, click the "Split Editors" button in the upper right corner to generate 3 sub editors according to the `template`/`style`/`script` code in SFCs, and then each editor folds the unrelated code.

+At the beginning, I just found it interesting.
+But after thinking and experimenting, I found it useful:

-_It not only enables us to focus more on developing a certain category of code in each component, and also makes it easy for us to scan and control the overall code of the component and deal with the relationship between them._
+_It not only enables us to focus more on developing a certain category of code in each component, and also makes it easy for us to scan and control the overall code of the component to deal with the relationship between different category codes._

 So I made a vscode plugin with a similar idea: [vscode-jsx-sfc](https://marketplace.visualstudio.com/items?itemName=joe-sky.vscode-jsx-sfc).
 It needs to be used with `jsx-sfc`, here is the demo: